XingqunQi-lab/Diverse-3D-Hand-Gesture-Prediction/README.md

 Thanks for the pioneering works [Body2hands](https://github.com/facebookresearch/body2hands) and [Frankmocap](https://github.com/facebookresearch/frankmocap).
 ## Citing

-If you use our code, please cite our work
+If you use our code or dataset, please cite our work

 ```
 @InProceedings{Qi_2023_CVPR,